-A little while ago, I came across a workshop on "dealing with loitering youths", hosted by a Dutch welfare organisation called Versa.
-The evening's programme promised a reception with coffee and tea, a presentation by an "expert in street culture", 72-year-old Hans Kaldenbach, and demonstrations by 59-year-old actor Jeroen van Veenendaal.
+A little while ago, I came across a workshop on "dealing with loitering youths," hosted by a Dutch welfare organization called Versa.
+The evening's program promised a reception with coffee and tea, a presentation by an "expert in street culture," 72-year-old Hans Kaldenbach, and demonstrations by the 59-year-old actor, Jeroen van Veenendaal.
 The aim of the evening was to teach attendees how to understand loitering youths, and how to deal with them in a "playful" way.

 The reception looks exactly how I imagined it.
-Coffee, tea, chocolate cookies and slices of sponge cake are presented on a table in a classroom-like space.
-Attendees – whose average age is about 60 – enter the room, slowly, one by one.
-When I ask them why they're here, they murmur about scooters, beer cans and loud music in their neighbourhoods.
+Coffee, tea, chocolate cookies, and slices of sponge cake are presented on a table in a classroom-like space.
+Attendees—whose average age is about 60—enter the room, slowly, one by one.
+When I ask them why they're here, they murmur about scooters, beer cans, and loud music in their neighborhoods.

-While the grumpy boomers flop into chairs, I see something in the corner I didn't expect to see.
+While the grumpy baby boomers flop into chairs, I see something in the corner I didn't expect to see.
 Two young men are making name stickers for the visitors.
 The youngest tells me his name is Mustafa and that he's 15.
 The older one, Ruben, is 23.
-For a moment I'm convinced that somebody must have forced these boys to be here, but it turns out I'm wrong.
-Mustafa and Ruben tell me that they're both doing a traineeship at Versa Welfare – voluntarily.
-They used to spend their time hanging out in parks and on street corners, but recently they have been helping out the organisation by assisting at events.
+For a moment, I'm convinced that somebody must have forced these boys to be here, but it turns out I'm wrong.
+Mustafa and Ruben tell me that they're both doing a traineeship at Versa Welfare—voluntarily.
+They used to spend their time hanging out in parks and on street corners, but recently they have been helping out the organization by assisting at events.
 "It is really a good traineeship," Mustafa says.

-After a round of introductions, Hans – the expert in street culture – grabs a microphone and steps forward.
+After a round of introductions, Hans—the expert in street culture—grabs a microphone and steps forward.
 "My life has always been goody-goody, and of course I've grown up in different times," he says.
-"But I've always occupied myself with finding solutions in difficult situations – an occupation that has resulted in the two books about street culture that I've written."
+"But I've always occupied myself with finding solutions in difficult situations—an occupation that has resulted in the two books about street culture that I've written."
 I look at his books on the table: Loitering Youths and Respect!
-They remind me a bit of that "what's up, fellow kids?"
+They remind me a bit of that "How do you do, fellow kids?"
 30 Rock GIF, but I'm still curious to find out what he has in store for us.

 The actor, Jeroen, joins Hans in front of the group.
-He has obviously done his very best to look as "street" as possible: his cap's on backwards and he's wearing a gold chain.
+He has obviously done his very best to look as "street" as possible: His cap is on backward and he's wearing a gold chain.
 He confidently looks at the two young trainees, who are now sitting in the audience, and gives them a nod.

 A few more scenarios are played out and reflected upon.
-The ultimate lessons for the boomers are simple: don't get angry, remain friendly and don't be too serious.
+The ultimate lessons for the baby boomers are simple: don't get angry, remain friendly, and don't be too serious.
 The young trainees, who are still standing in between the two older men, clarify this.
-"Look, if somebody’s all like 'goddamn' and 'go away', that'll make me think: who are you, then?
+"Look, if somebody’s all like 'goddamn' and 'go away,' that'll make me think: Who are you, then?
 What do you want?
 Are you racist, or what?" says Mustafa.
 Ruben agrees: "Everyone is always against you.
 I mean, that's what it feels like.
 But if suddenly someone is all friendly with you, you feel way more willing to listen."

 The workshop comes to an end after the role-plays.
 Mustafa heads outside to sit in the wooden smoking cabin with a group of friends, where they're joined by a couple of the women from the class, who nod in fascination while Mustafa explains something to them.
 The generation gap is once again being bridged!